-If a decentralized, immersive virtual world populated with 3D replicas of human avatars and objects sounds novel, then the metaverse might just be for you.
+If a decentralised, immersive virtual world populated with 3D replicas of human avatars and objects sounds novel, then the metaverse might just be for you.

 Companies are jumping aboard the metaverse bandwagon by the dozen.